A Heart for our Community (Jonah)

 Nineveh was the capital of the Assyrian empire.
 Assyria was Israel’s worst enemy at that time.
 It was a city known for its violence, immorality, and idolatry.
 They were a militaristic society known for violence and cruelty in warfare.

-When they would conquer another city, they would skin alive a lot of the men women and children, and spread out their skins over the city walls.
-Then they would bury these skinned people while they were still alive up to their heads in the sand, and pull their tongues out and drive a stake through their tongue into the ground, so they would just languish in pain and dying of thirst.
+They would conquer cities and skin many men, women, and children alive, displaying their skins on the city walls.
+They would bury skinned people alive up to their heads in sand, pull their tongues out, and stake them to the ground, leaving them to suffer in pain and die of thirst.
 They would rape the women and kill them; they even boasted about raping and killing little girls.
-One account describes how they would capture the soldiers and impale some of them alive outside of the city gates.
+One account describes how they would capture the soldiers and impale some of them alive outside the city gates.
 They would behead all these people and make a mountain of heads outside the city so they could say, “This is what happens to those who dare oppose the Assyrians.”

 One writer observes, “It’s safe to say that no people in the span of biblical history had a worse reputation for brutality and arrogance than the Assyrians” (Tullian Tchividjian).